Diffusion-Based Feature Denoising with NNMF for Robust handwritten digit multi-class classification: Materials and Methods

 To estimate robustness, adversarial symbols are created using the AutoAttack framework in the \(L_{\infty}\) threat system with a fixed trouble budget.
 Specifically, parameter-free attacks such as APGD-CE and APGD-DLR are applied to produce strong adversarial samples \cite{autoattack}.
 These attacks are designed to provide a reliable and unified evaluation of the system's robustness.

 The execution of both baseline and defended data is ranked using multiple metrics, including accuracy, precision, recall, F1-score, Matthews correlation coefficient (MCC), and balanced accuracy.
-In addition, probabilistic metrics such as ROC-AUC, log-loss, and Brier score are calculated to assess prediction confidence and calibration \cite {medium2023metric}.
+In addition, probabilistic metrics such as ROC-AUC, log-loss, and Brier score are calculated to assess prediction confidence and calibration \cite {medium2023metric}. {A direct comparison with state-of-the-art digit classification models is outside the scope of this extended abstract, as the focus is on robustness evaluation rather than absolute accuracy performance.}

 The comparison between clean and adversarial results explains that the proposed diffusion-based defense significantly progresses robustness while maintaining competitive performance on baseline data.
 This emphasizes the efficiency of combining feature-level denoising with hybrid feature representations for reliable classification under adversarial case.